ZedThree/HPCAcademyFortran/Fortran.md

 - Maximum of 256 lines (i.e. 255 `&`)

 ### Capitalisation
-- Fortran is completely case-insensitive
+- Fortran is (almost) completely case-insensitive
 - Originally didn't have lower-case characters at all!
 - Prefer lower-case keywords
 - Careful with names!
 - You may prefer `snake_case`

-## Initialisation

-- Can initialise in the declaration, but WARNING!
-- This unfortunately adds extra semantics that you may not intend
-    - Will cover when we get onto functions

 ## Arithmetic operations